uataq/data-pipeline/sites/site_sop.md

 •	Instrumentation: LGR UP-GGA

-•	Networking: We are on USU Vernal’s cell modem.
+•	Networking: Cell Modem, but this should be moved over to USU Vernal’s cell modem soon.
 For IT questions contact Seth or Trevor at Seth.lyman@usu.edu or Trevor.Oneil@usu.com.